mpnally/Terrifically-Simple-JSON/README.md

 ```

 should be read as meaning,
-"**that Person whose name is Martin** has eyes colored **that RGBColor whose red value is zero, green value is 0 and blue value is 155**".
+"**the Person whose name is Martin** has eyes colored **the RGBColor whose red value is zero, green value is 0 and blue value is 155**".

 ### <a name="explicit-urls"></a>An explicit way of encoding URLs